dacz/dchere.com/content/posts/cyano1.md

 There is a way to make it yellow and blue.
 The part of the image that takes a bath in baking soda for 8 hours turns yellow.

-It is much more effort than taking a picture by mobile phone, 😉 but it is worth it.
 You can even do a kind of photos.

 {% image "content/img/cyano_sunsurfing.jpeg", "Cyanotype - surfer" %}